reinhard-brandstaedter/solarflow-bt-manager/README.md

 Disconnecting works by reinitializing the hubs network connection (WiFi) and telling the hub to connect to a different MQTT broker.
 (eventually you need to change the WiFi first to another network before joining the target network)
+Note: for the AIO2400 you will need to reset the network connection manually by pressing the connection button for ~3s before connecting the AIO to your local broker.
 ```
 $ pip3 install -r requirements.txt
 $ export WIFI_PWD="your_wifi_password"